-Recipients of FWS funding may use the earnings to help meet their educational costs; however, the money earned is paid directly to the student and is not applied to their student bill.
-The money earned does not have to be repaid and does not count against them for financial aid purposes.
+Recipients of FWS funding may use the earnings to help meet their costs of education, but the money earned is not directly applied to their student bill.
+The money earned does not have to be paid back.

 Although many students potentially qualify, a FWS award may not be offered to all eligible students due to limited funding.